 - Hosts should familiarize guests with community standards.

-Policy violations requiring immediate action (removal from the residence hall and/or revocation of guest privileges) will be referred to a Residential Life Conduct Meeting or Dean’s Discipline process.
-If the policy violation results in the arrest of the host and/or guest, or in the event of other serious policy violations, the Guest Pass Guests Ages 11-16 and guest privileges will be immediately revoked by Public Safety.
-Decisions on the reinstatement of guest privileges and of a host’s privilege to sign in guests will be made for undergraduate halls by Residential Life and/or the Office of Student Conduct and Community Standards.
+Policy violations requiring immediate action (removal from the residence hall and/or revocation of guest privileges) will be referred to a Residential Life conduct meeting or the Dean’s Discipline process.
+Serious guest violations may result in revocation of guest privileges.
+Decisions on the reinstatement of guest privileges and of a host’s privilege to sign in guests will be made by Residential Life and/or Student Conduct and Community Standards.